soniah/blog/content/posts/2008-06-05-mysql-localhost-and-ssh-work-around.md

 <!--more-->

-But this doesn't work easily for mysql -- if you tunnel a port from localhost (eg localhost:3306) to the target db, mysql client tools will see &#8216;localhost' and try to connect via the local socket.
+But this doesn't work easily for mysql -- if you tunnel a port from localhost (eg localhost:3306) to the target db, mysql client tools will see 'localhost' and try to connect via the local socket.
 Very broken -- there's bugs lodged [here][1] and [here][2] about this (and lots of chest beating and wailing, too).

 **Solution:** tunnel ssh via an intermediate machine.
 For example: